build-trust/ockam-documentation/reference/libraries/rust/credential-exchange.md

 Another, and significantly more scalable, approach is to use Ockam <mark style="color:orange;">Credentials</mark> combined with <mark style="color:orange;">Attribute Based Access Control (ABAC)</mark>.
 In this setup every participant starts off by trusting a single Credential Issuer to be the authority on the attributes of an Identifier.
 This authority issues cryptographically signed credentials to attest to these attributes.
 Participants can then exchange and authenticate each others’ credentials to collect authenticated attributes about an identifier.
 Every participant uses these authenticated attributes to make authorization decisions based on attribute-based access control policies.

-Let’s walk through a example of setting up ABAC using cryptographically verifiable credentials.
+Let’s walk through an example of setting up ABAC using cryptographically verifiable credentials.

 ### Setup